evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 ### Navigation System

-With the an optional in-car navigation system, you have all the assistance you need to reach your destination effortlessly.
+The built-in navigation system helps you navigate to your destination with ease.
+It also provides real-time traffic information, ensuring an efficient and stress-free journey.
+However, it does not support route planning with charging stops, requiring you to plan your charging stops manually.

 ### Phone Mirroring